GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### If people do not believe that mathematics is simple, it is only because they do not realize how complicated life is.
+> ### My main conclusion after spending ten years of my life working on the TEX project is that software is hard.
+It’s harder than anything else I’ve ever had to do.
 >
-> ~ *John von Neumann*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts